 Make the Bread Dough

 - Knead the dough on second speed (or with your hands) for 2 minutes.
-Gradually add the remaining cup-cup and a half of bread flour as needed.
+Gradually add the remaining cup to 1 1/2 cups of bread flour as needed.
 Humidity will determine if you use all, some, or more than the remaining quantity of flour.
 If the dough is super-sticky, you need to add more flour.
 If you are kneading the dough in the mixer, pay attention to how it is behaving at the bottom of the bowl.
 A dough that is too wet will cling to the bottom of the bowl instead of wrapping itself around the dough hook.
 If yours is doing that, add more flour.
 On the other hand, if the dough looks dry or really stiff, sprinkle a tablespoon of water in there to moisten it.
 It's better to add too little flour than to overdo it and try to bring it back, so be conservative.
 Knead the dough for a total of 10 minutes.
 When finished, the dough will feel supple, soft, and feel like it wants to stick to your hands but won't when you release it.

 Allow the Dough to Rise